abhishekbaghel11/Filtering-Noise-in-Digital-Images/README.md

 ## Introduction

-We denote imaegs by two-dimensional functions of the form $f(x,y)$ where $x$ and $y$ represent the spatial coordinates and function value represents the intensity level (or the pixel value) at that point.
+We denote images by two-dimensional function of the form $f(x,y)$ where $x$ and $y$ represent the spatial coordinates and function value represents the intensity level (or the pixel value) at that point.
 Now, the image which has been degraded by noise can be formulated as follows:
 ```math
 g(x,y) = f(x,y)*h(x,y) + n(x,y)
 ```